lucky-uses-AI/Compendi/compendi_v1.0.1.md

 * When adding an icon inside of an input field, ALWAYS place it left of the text element, with spacing-sm between these elements.

-* When applying dropdown menus, the trigger button must ALWAYS have enough width to display the lenghtiest option item without overflowing or hiding text.
-IF there's not enought space to do so, add a "..." to the text;
+* When applying dropdown menus, the trigger button must ALWAYS have enough width to display the lengthiest option item without overflowing or hiding text.
+IF there's not enough space to do so, add a "..." to the text;

 * ALL icons inside of input elements must ALWAYS match the text-color of the component;